-Skiing is the number one activity to do in Queenstown in winter.
+Skiing in New Zealand is the number one activity to do in Queenstown in winter.
 With three ski fields (Remarkables, Coronet, and Cardrona) within easy driving distance of town, you’re spoiled for choice.
 If you’re looking for a ski-filled holiday, you can book this 5-day all-inclusive package that includes accommodation, ski lifts, transportation, and breakfast for 5 days!
-There’s a great buzz in town during ski season with lots of events like the Queenstown Winter Festival which typically runs for a few days at the start of July, as well as the Luna Light Festival at the start of June.
+There’s a buzz in town during ski season with lots of events like the Queenstown Winter Festival which typically runs for a few days at the start of July, as well as the Luna Light Festival at the start of June.

-There’s a great après-ski scene in Queenstown – I love Rhinos Ski Shack, World Bar, and Little Blackwood for some great après-ski fun.
-These are great places to party in Queenstown.
+There’s a lively après-ski scene in Queenstown – I love Rhinos Ski Shack, World Bar, and Little Blackwood for some après-ski fun.
+These are my top picks for places to party in Queenstown!

 Also, during the winter in Queenstown attractions outside of town are much less busy.
-Things like enjoying a road trip to Glenorchy or even a Milford Sound tour are free from the large crowds that summer brings.
+Things like enjoying a road trip to Glenorchy or a Milford Sound tour are free from the large crowds that summer brings.
 You can even take helicopter tours around Queenstown, like this helicopter tour that lands on the snow-capped peaks of The Remarkables!
 It’s a peaceful time to travel outside of town and embark on some of the most popular South Island road trips.

 Because it’s ski season prices for accommodation and activities are typically on the higher end (although you can get some good deals at the start and end of the season.)
 Daylight hours are short with sunrise around 8 am and the sun setting before 5 pm so there’s less time to pack your day with activities.
 Queenstown is also very cold in the winter which makes exploring the surrounding area less comfortable.
 Not to mention, the weather can make driving on the roads difficult.

-- Skiing – hit the slopes of Remarkables, Cardrona, or Coronet Peak.
-You can even go night skiing on Coronet on select days of the week
+- Hit the slopes in Queenstown at the Remarkables, Cardrona, or Coronet Peak for world-class skiing.
+You can even go night skiing on Coronet on select days of the week!

-- Après-ski drinks avail of the happy hour offers in many of Queenstown’s bars and sit by the fire to warm up and relax after a long day on the slopes
+- Après-ski drinks offer happy hour deals in many of Queenstown’s bars.
+Sit by the fire to warm up and relax after a long day on the slopes!

 - If you’re traveling with kids visit the family-friendly Snow Farm at Cardrona– it’s snow-much-fun!

-- Stay warm and explore the many indoor activities in Queenstown are perfect and included relaxing in hot pools, shopping, and even visiting a luxury cinema
+- Stay warm and explore the many indoor activities in Queenstown, which include relaxing in hot pools, shopping, and even visiting a luxury cinema!

 For more check out my guide on the best things to do in winter in Queenstown!